 The CBN is designed to be the leading on-line resource for wild plants and animal data, providing easily accessible information on the wildlife of Cornwall and the Isles of Scilly, on land and offshore, and assisting with all activities concerned with their study.

 The CBN is managed and run by the biological recording community for the benefit of that community, led by a Steering Group.
-It is properly constituted and is in the process of setting up a Community Interest Company.
+It is properly constituted and has set up a Community Interest Company.
 The CBN is driven by the need to improve what we, as recorders, do, how we do it and the services we provide.
 It has been set up to invest the lions' share of the income it will generate into the biological recording community itself.

 Use this website to: